microETH/microeth/README.md

 ### Sandbox environment (Ubuntu VM)

 A sandboxed environment for Mac/Windows/Linux is also included.
-It contains all of the tools necessary to develop microETH.
+It contains all the tools necessary to develop microETH.
 The sandbox works by orchestrating VirtualBox, Vagrant, and Ubuntu's official Vagrant box with a local script, `dev.sh`.

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Install [Vagrant](https://www.vagrantup.com/downloads)